ElectronicsTinkerer/HIEPA/SYNTAX.md

 * Macro names must not have spaces
 * Macros cannot contain other macros
 * Macro expansion does support forward referenced macros
+* Macros support local labels.
+Any labels defined in a macro that start with `__` are considered to be local to the macro's expansion

 **Assembler Enums**